 For re-named awards and disestablished awards, commencing students are not permitted to enrol in the previous award.

 For suspended awards or not offered awards, continuing students are permitted to continue but commencing students are not permitted to enrol for the period of suspension or not offering.

 For Further Information

-Students are encouraged to contact the University through the College or Division offices or the Student Enquiries Centre for further information if required.
+Students are encouraged to contact the University through the College or Division offices or the Student Centre for further information if required.